STulling/challenge-builder/README.md

 build-challenge --ctf-domain <ctf-domain>
 ```

+For classic (non-IaC) dynamic challenges you can omit `docker-compose.yml`; the builder will skip image/OCI packaging and only perform the CTFd synchronisation.

 ### Optional: Sync with CTFd

 Provide CTFd credentials through CLI flags or environment variables to push dynamic or `dynamic_iac` challenges after the OCI package is built: